RevampTweaks/ReWin/README.md

 # ReWin- Windows Optimization Guide
-### This project aims to maximize your Windows performance by minimizing system overhead.
+### This project aims to minimize system overhead to increase performance.
 Note: This repository strictly covers OS and software-level optimizations; it does not involve hardware tuning, BIOS modifications, overclocking, or RAM tightening.

 > [!WARNING]